 A BAC of 0.08% means your blood supply has 0.08 parts of alcohol for every 1000 parts of blood.
 As your BAC increases, so does your level of impairment.

 Never drive impaired.
 The consequences are severe and far-reaching.
 If you've been charged with impaired driving, contact a legal professional immediately.
-Remember, your safety and the safety of others is paramount.
+Remember, the safety of both you and others is of paramount importance.